wuyuxiangaaa/Study/pages/Unit 3 单词笔记.md

   7. choice((n.[C])) -> choose((v.)) -> chose((did)) -> chosen((done))
 	- make a choice
 	- have no choice but to do sth
-		- He has no choice but to
+		- He has no choice but to ask the police.
+		-